Beth Huzaye (East Syriac ecclesiastical province): Ecclesiastical history

-The Diocese of Beth Lapat (Jundishapur)
+The Diocese of Beth Lapat (Gondeshabur)

-The bishop Gadyahb (or Gadhimhab) of Beth Lapat was one of several East Syriac bishops who opposed the claim to precedence put forward by the bishop Papa of Seleucia-Ctesiphon in 315.
+The bishop Gadyahb (or Gadhimhab) of Beth Lapat was one of several East Syriac bishops who opposed the claim to precedence put forward by the bishop Papa bar Aggai of Seleucia-Ctesiphon in 315.

-In 410 there were several rival bishops of Beth Lapat, and Canon XXI of the synod of Isaac merely recorded that 'for the metropolis of Beth Lapat there is not yet a bishop whose name we can inscribe among his fellow-metropolitans, since the town has two or three bishops not recognised by the synod'.
-The bishops Yazdaidad, Agapit, Miles, Bar Shabtha, Mari and Shila were among the thirty-eight signatories of the synod's acts, and from their position in the list were probably the bishops concerned.
+In 410, there were several rival bishops of Beth Lapat, and Canon XXI of the synod of Seleucia-Ctesiphon merely recorded that 'for the metropolis of Beth Lapat there is not yet a bishop whose name we can inscribe among his fellow-metropolitans, since the town has two or three bishops not recognised by the synod'.
+The bishops Yazdaidad, Agapit, Miles, Bar Shabtha, Mari, and Shila were among the thirty-eight signatories of the synod's acts, and from their position in the list were probably the bishops concerned.

 The bishop Agapit of Beth Lapat was among the signatories of the acts of the synods of Yahballaha I in 420 and DIN in 424.

 The bishop Papa, 'bishop of Beth Lapat, metropolitan of Beth Huzaye', was among the signatories of the acts of the synod of Acacius in 486.

-The deacon Pusaï was among the signatories of the acts of the synod of Babaï in 497, on behalf of the metropolitan Marwaï of Beth Huzaye.
+The deacon Pusaï was among the signatories of the acts of the synod of Babaï in 497 on behalf of the metropolitan Marwaï of Beth Huzaye.

-The metropolitan Paul of Beth Huzaye, who had earlier been bishop of Hormizd Ardashir, was elected patriarch in 539.
+The Paul of Seleucia-Ctesiphon, who had earlier been bishop of Hormizd Ardashir, was elected patriarch in 539.

 The metropolitan Paul of Beth Huzaye was among the bishops who rallied to the patriarch Aba I in 540 and signed his Pragmatic.

 The bishop DIN, 'bishop, metropolitan of Beth Huzaye', was among the signatories of the acts of the synod of Joseph in 554.

 The bishop Dalaï, 'bishop, metropolitan of Beth Huzaye', was among the signatories of the acts of the synod of Ezekiel in 576.

 The bishop Baraz, 'metropolitan of Beth Huzaye', was among the signatories of the acts of the synod of DIN I in 585.

 The patriarch Maremmeh (646–50), formerly bishop of Nineveh, was consecrated metropolitan of DIN by the patriarch DIN II (628–46).

 The metropolitan DIN of DIN was elected patriarch after the degradation of the patriarch Surin, and was consecrated in 751/2.